nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User presses the UP button.
-2. EduMate shows a previous command in the command box.
+2. EduMate shows the previous command in the command box.

    Use case ends.

 **Extensions**

 * 2a.
 The user has already typed in the command box.
     * 2a1.
-EduMate does not show a previous command.
+EduMate does not show the previous command.

   Use case ends.
 * 2b.
 There are no more previous commands.
     * 2b1.
-EduMate does not show a previous command.
+EduMate does not show the previous command.

   Use case ends.